 In this step, you will create the data that you will send to Facebook Analytics that describes each step of a successful route.
 You can send two types of data:

 Events and parameters describe the action a user completes along with the data in the action.
-An event is the action that the user completes and the parameters for the event is the data associated with that event.
+An event is the action that the user completes and the parameters for the event contain the data associated with that event.

 Log this event when the user has achieved the level in the app.
-The level is specified in a parameter.

 Add Payment Info